melikkekaya/Weather_App/README.md

 # Weather_App
 Weather application..
 This project is a Weather App with graphical user interface.
-When the program starts, Netherlands USA and Germany can be selected.
+When the program starts, Belgium, USA and Germany can be selected.

 The Purpose of the Program:
 The user can search by city.